pagkly/Zed/Investopedia4/A Forensic Audit Could Easily Detect a Padded Expense Report..md

 -   A forensic audit is an examination and evaluation of a firm's or individual's financial records.
 -   During a forensic audit, an auditor seeks to derive evidence that could potentially be used in court.
 -   A forensic audit is used to uncover criminal behavior such as fraud or embezzlement.
 -   When you are a forensic auditor, you specialize in a particular brand of accounting.
-Smaller firms may not have a forensic auditor on the payroll, but most large, commercial accounting firms have forensic auditing departments.
+Smaller firms may not have a forensic auditor on the [[Payroll|payroll]], but most large, commercial accounting firms have forensic auditing departments.

 ## How Forensic Audits Work

 The process of a forensic audit is similar to a regular financial audit—planning, collecting evidence, writing a report—with the additional step of a potential court appearance.
-The attorneys for both sides offer evidence that either uncovers or disproves the fraud and determines the damages suffered.
+The attorneys for both sides [[Offer|offer]] evidence that either uncovers or disproves the fraud and determines the damages suffered.
 They present their findings to the client, and the court should the case go to trial.

 ### Planning the Investigation

-During the planning stage, the forensic auditor and team will plan their investigation to achieve objectives, such as
+During the planning stage, the forensic auditor and team [[Will|will]] plan their investigation to achieve objectives, such as

 -   Identifying what fraud, if any, is being carried out
 -   Determining the period during which the fraud occurred